 City of Launceston

-The resident workers in the City of Launceston have a lower proportion of people using public transport to get to work than Tasmania.
+Within the City of Launceston, there is a lower proportion of resident All industries workers using public transport to get to work than the Tasmania workforce.

 Maximising access to employment is a key objective in any economic development strategy.
 Understanding the modes of transport the City of Launceston's local resident workers use (either within or outside the local area), informs decision-makers about the effectiveness of transport modes, routes and availability of local public transport.